Aliases for CASP5 Gene

 GeneCards Summary for CASP5 Gene

 CASP5 (Caspase 5, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP5 include cowpox and myocardial infarction.
-Among its related pathways are PAK Pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include cysteine-type peptidase activity and cysteine-type endopeptidase activity.
+Diseases associated with CASP5 include multiple sclerosis 5 and cowpox.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and PAK Pathway.
+GO annotations related to this gene include cysteine-type endopeptidase activity and scaffold protein binding.
 An important paralog of this gene is CASP1.

 UniProtKB/Swiss-Prot for CASP5 Gene